carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl02.rst

 `Operator-Precedence
 Parsing <http://en.wikipedia.org/wiki/Operator-precedence_parser>`_ to
 parse the Kaleidoscope language (the latter for binary expressions and the former for everything else).
-Before we get to parsing though, lets talk about the output of the parser: the Abstract Syntax Tree.
+Before we get to parsing though, let's talk about the output of the parser: the Abstract Syntax Tree.

 The Abstract Syntax Tree (AST)